 - 1. All ASN students must be admitted to the Nursing Program before enrolling in NURS 1101/1301 and NURS 1105.
 NURS 1111/1311 must be taken immediately after or within one semester of NURS 1101/1301. - 2.
 Students must have a grade of C or better in all science courses and all nursing courses.
 More than one D and/or F in nursing courses will result in dismissal from the program for a period of three calendar years. - a.
 After waiting for this period of time, students will be allowed to reapply for admission to ASU's nursing program (traditional track).
 Upon acceptance, the student will be required to begin the program in NURS 1101. - b.
-Students who are dismissed from the nursing program due to excessive Ds and/or Fs may return to the nursing program (traditional track) after completing a LPN or paramedic program and working for a minimum of one year. - 3.
+Students who are dismissed from the nursing program due to excessive Ds and/or Fs may return to the nursing program (traditional track) after completing a LPN or paramedic program and working for a minimum of one year. - c.
+If a student fails out of the ASN program and passes the NCLEX-PN (without completing an LPN program), the student will not be able to reapply to the ASN program until after the three calendar year waiting period. - 3.
 ASN students who are not enrolled in nursing courses for more than one semester must challenge previously completed courses (both theory and clinical skills components) to validate current knowledge and skills of the content.
 This includes all nursing courses with the exception of NURS 2117 (Leadership). - 4.
 Students advancing to NURS 1111 must have successfully completed NURS 1105 within the previous two semesters. - 5.
 A WF is considered F. Students who fail a nursing course must repeat both the theory and clinical components of the course.
 Students will be re-admitted to the course based on space available (see Re-Enrollment/Re-Entry Policy). - 6.
 Students are required to maintain at least a 2.0 cumulative grade point average in order to remain in the nursing program. - 7.
 Any nursing course presented for graduation that was completed three calendar years or more prior to anticipated date of graduation must be successfully challenged (both theory and clinical skills components) or repeated for credit.